Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 Immediate Health Risks

-In severe cases, fentanyl overdose can lead to:
+In severe cases, fentanyl overdose leads to:

 Long-Term Consequences

-- Contribute to hormonal and reproductive difficulties
+- Hormonal Issues: Fentanyl contributes to hormonal and reproductive difficulties, affecting overall health.

-- Increased risk of co-occurring disorders
+- Co-occurring Disorders: Increased risk of co-occurring disorders develops alongside substance use, including anxiety and depression.

 Untreated fentanyl addiction eventually affects various aspects of the user’s life, resulting in diminished overall physical and mental functioning.
 It also exposes the individual to a higher risk of diverse health issues.